Murders of Alison Parker and Adam Ward: Shooting and motives

 Flanagan maintained accounts on Facebook and Twitter that were suspended after he was named as a suspect in the shooting.
 He repeated his claims of racial discrimination by WDBJ on both profiles, specifically naming Parker and Ward.
 He claimed that Parker had made a coded racist remark during her internship at WDBJ regarding a friend of Flanagan's, and that Ward had filed a complaint against him to the station's human resources department after working with him on one occasion.
+In Flanagan's suicide note he wrote that he had killed both of his cats out of rage after his firing.

 At 11:14 a.m. on the day of the shooting, Flanagan uploaded a 56-second cellphone camera video to his Twitter and Facebook accounts before they were suspended, shot from a first-person perspective of the incident.
 The video shows Flanagan walking up to the scene of the interview and brandishing a handgun for approximately 15 seconds without Ward, Parker, or Gardner noticing; Gardner later said that she had been blinded by the television lighting.
 Flanagan mutters "bitch" while pointing the weapon at Parker, and lowers the gun before raising it again and opening fire directly at her.
 Parker flinches and screams before attempting to escape the attack, and the light of Ward's camera is seen quickly dropping before Flanagan pulls away the camera and shuts it off.

-ABC News received a 23 page fax at 8:26 a.m. allegedly sent by Flanagan titled, "Suicide Note for Friend & Family".
+ABC News received a 23-page fax at 8:26 a.m. allegedly sent by Flanagan titled, "Suicide Note for Friend & Family".
 In the document, Flanagan described his grievances over what he alleged to be racial discrimination and sexual harassment committed by black men and white women in his workplace, believing that he was targeted because he was a homosexual black man.
 He claimed to have been provoked by the Charleston church shooting, two months before, and made threatening comments about Dylann Roof, who perpetrated the shooting.
 Flanagan described the church shooting as a "tipping point", saying that his anger had been "building steadily" and describing himself as "a human powder keg ... just waiting to go BOOM".
-A spokesman for the Franklin County Sheriff's Office said that Flanagan "very closely identified" with "individuals who have committed domestic acts of violence and mass murder, as well as the September 11, 2001, attacks on the U.S." Flanagan said that Jehovah had told him to act and expressed an admiration for Eric Harris and Dylan Klebold, who perpetrated the 1999 Columbine High School massacre; and Seung-Hui Cho, the perpetrator of the 2007 Virginia Tech shooting.
+A spokesman for the Franklin County Sheriff's Office said that Flanagan "very closely identified" with "individuals who have committed domestic acts of violence and mass murder, as well as the September 11, 2001, attacks on the U.S." Flanagan said that Jehovah had told him to act and expressed an admiration for Eric Harris and Dylan Klebold, who perpetrated the 1999 Columbine High School massacre, and for Seung-Hui Cho, the perpetrator of the 2007 Virginia Tech shooting.
 Flanagan said in the note, "Yeah I'm all fucked up in the head."

 After Flanagan's death, officers searched his rental car.
 They found various items, including a Glock pistol with several magazines and ammunition, a cell phone, letters, notes, a "to-do" list, a suitcase containing three license plates, and several disguises, including a wig.